samanthamoss87/Project-1/README.md

 ## Wireframes
 - [Link to Wireframes](https://www.figma.com/file/OR9ALOmeSW29mY6VmIh4jx/Webpage-frontcover?type=design&node-id=0%3A1&mode=design&t=VkHTziaTuZjlnrDv-1)
     - This is the initial design i created.
-I was going to implement a Management page in this project, but as i wanted it to sit in the About us section as an accordian which i know is a Javascript element so i decided to wait for project 2 in order to implement this.
+I was going to implement a Management page in this project, but as i wanted it to sit in the About us section as an accordance which i know is a Javascript element so i decided to wait for project 2 to implement.
-    - I tried numerous fonts and design lay out inside Figma until i found the look and design i liked.
+    - I tried numerous fonts and design lay out inside figma until i found the look and design i liked.

 ## Programs Used
 - [Link to simple imager resizer](https://www.simpleimageresizer.com/)